These Lemon Raspberry Scones take just 30 minutes to prepare and serve 8.

 STEP 5: Glaze Away!

-- While they cool, mix powdered sugar, milk, and lemon juice in a bowl until smooth.
-Drizzle it over the scones like you’re a professional baker—I believe in you!
+- While they cool, mix powdered sugar, milk, and lemon juice in a bowl until smooth, then drizzle it over the scones.

 Pro Tips for the Best Results